Tibet and getting a Chinese visa. UPDATED May 2025

 Supporting Document In Visa Application

 In most cases, the hostel will allow you to change your reservation without having to pay a penalty.
 Have the hostel email you your booking to you to give to the Chinese embassy.
-Once your visa has been given, contact the hostel and either cancel or shorten your stay with them.
+Once your visa issue, contact the hostel and either cancel or shorten your stay with them.
 You are then free to make other hotel reservations in other parts of China, including in Tibet.